Historic West Grand Terre – Marsh Planting Project Page

 Off

-Historic West Grand Terre Planting
+West Grand Terre Phase 2 Restoration Complete

 HISTORY: West Grand Terre is home to Fort Livingston and located at the southernmost boundary of Jefferson Parish in the lower Barataria basin and is due east of Grand Isle.
 It is a barrier island that provides storm protection for our inland communities as well as serves as an important habitat for our native bird and animal species.